molssi-seamm/molssi-seamm.github.io/docs/developers/design/index.rst

 #.
 A serializable implementation of a :ref:`flowchart` that contains all of
    the information needed to run the workflow and to reproduce it at a later time.
 #.
-An :ref:`Flowchart Interpreter` that executes the flowchart.
+An :ref:`flowchart-interpreter` that executes the flowchart.
 #.
 A :ref:`job-manager` to manage :term:`jobs<job>` and run
    :term:`tasks<task>` via a queueing system (in design).
 #.
 A :ref:`job-datastore` to hold the jobs -- the flowchart, inputs